progital/gatsby-wpgraphql-inline-images/README.md

 `graphqlTypeName` should contain the same `typeName` used in `gatsby-source-graphql` parameters.

 `generateWebp` _(boolean)_ adds [WebP images](https://www.gatsbyjs.org/docs/gatsby-image/#about-withwebp).

+`httpHeaders` Adds extra http headers to download request if passed in.

 ## How do I use this plugin?